dbtek/resume/README.md

 <h2></h2>

 > I am very passionate about the web and the technologies emerge around it.
 I am a frontend engineer who enjoys trying new tools & techs.
+I am also a strong believer of open source.
 > I like ES6, React, Redux, Apollo, SCSS on frontend side; Docker, GraphQL on backend side.
 I also like to play with React Native on mobile.
 ---